Overview

 Fees DO NOT include: travel to/from Italy, airport transfer to/from Siena, regular meals, international phone plan, optional weekend travel.

 We encourage students to explore financial aid and scholarship opportunities at their home university and through external funding sources.
-We are available to provide additional program information to students applying for grants and scholarships.

-2024 COMPOSITION PROGRAM – 2 WEEKS
+C-GAP 2024 COMPOSITION PROGRAM – 2 WEEKS

 COMPLETED DRAFT WORKS DUE: